PastelPrism/PastelPrism/README.md

 - 👋 Hi, I’m @PastelPrism
 - 👀 I’m interested in a lot of things, yet there is so little time.
-- 🌱 I’m currently re-learning how to code again, after life happened 😄
+- 🌱 I’m currently re-learning how to code (and walk) again, after life happened 😄
 - 💞️ I’m looking to collaborate on... not so fast, first recreate everything by myself
-- 📫 How to reach me
+- 📫 How to reach me: Well, usually the best way is by flying through my window.
+You will definately have my attention then.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: giraffes are very poor swimmers, although it might not be fun, it is a fact.

   Bye! 👋